 Microsoft Speech Language Packs

-The Microsoft Speech Platform relies on different language packs in order to provide Speech Recognition capabilities for different languages.
+The Microsoft Speech Platform relies on different language packs in order to provide speech recognition capabilities for different languages.
 Microsoft Speech Platform supports 18 different languages and accents.
-For a complete list, please refer to Microsoft Article Microsoft Speech Platform – Runtime Languages
+You can download some of the more popular languages using the links below.
+For additional options, please contact Inventive Labs Technical Support.

 Microsoft Speech SDK